There are three main ways you can find out if you are the subject of an outstanding warrant. These are by:

 What should I do if I have an active warrant?

-If a person discovers that he/she is named in a warrant, it is critical for the party to immediately contact an experienced criminal defense attorney.
+If you discover you are named in a warrant, it is critical to immediately contact an experienced criminal defense attorney.

-Sometimes an attorney can even take the party directly to court and get the arrest warrant cleared without the person having to spend time in jail.
+If you have an arrest warrant, your attorney may even be able to take you directly to court and get the arrest warrant cleared without you having to spend time in jail.
+This way, you are spared the embarrassing scene of being arrested at home or at work.

-- the party failed to appear for a court appearance, or
+- you failed to appear for a court appearance, or

-- the party failed to make a payment in connection with a misdemeanor offense.
+- you failed to make a payment in connection with a misdemeanor offense.

 - See same.